Push to require clergy to report abuse stalls in Mormon Utah

 “People should be able to go and confess their sins to their bishop without fear of being prosecuted up until when they are confessing something that has affected someone’s else life significantly,” he told the AP in August.

 Lyman ultimately released a proposal that broadly affirmed clergy’s exemption from mandatory reporting.
-It didn’t advanced or received any hearing as lawmakers prepare to adjourn Friday.
+It didn’t advance or receive any hearing as lawmakers prepare to adjourn Friday.
 He did not respond to repeated requests for comment.

 Proposals from Democratic Reps.
 Romero and Brian King, and Sen. Stephanie Pitcher to close or narrow the loophole have also not moved forward amid opposition from religious groups.